dgwatkins/wcml/readme.txt

 * Fixed one compatibility issue with WooCommerce Bookings: incorrect bookings were shown in the backend when toggling between admin languages
 * Bug fix: auto-generated slugs on the products translation editor were not made unique
 * Made translation controls on the WooCommerce products page disabled by default
+* Optimized autoloading of PHP classes for better performance

 = 3.8 =
 * A new design, a new look and feel complementing the new WPML 3.4